digitalgroovy/findCloseMeteorites/README.md

 # findCloseMeteorites
-Query's Nasa data with Python to find close by meteorites
+Query's Nasa data with Python to find close by meteorite landings.